monicathomas8/Quiz-Game/README.md

 The live link can be found here – <a href="https://monicathomas8.github.io/quiz-game-p2/"  target="_blank">FRIENDS QUIZ</a>

 <h2>Credits</h2>
-Content – the content, idea and code to make the project was created be myself.
+Content – the content, idea and code to make the project was created by myself.
 I had help with building the structure of some functions in my code and problem solving with my peer George Small.
 I also use Kevin Powell on YouTube to help problem solve.

 <h2>Media</h2>
 I used the following: